-In recent years, a range of two-dimensional (2D) layered materials have been experimentally confirmed or theoretically predicted as piezoelectric, pyroelectric, or ferroelectric.
-Compared with their bulk counterparts, the vdW piezoelectric, pyroelectric, or ferroelectric materials have many distinct properties, such as tunable bandgap, negative piezoelectric constant, and high mechanical flexibility.
-Furthermore, the stackable nature of 2D layered materials makes them promising building blocks for designing functional heterostructure where 2D layers are integrated with piezoelectric, pyroelectric or ferroelectric materials.
-These new materials and heterostructures have broad applications in memory, logic, sensing, optical, and energy harvesting devices.
-This Special Topic is intended to bring together researchers working or seeking to work on these novel materials.
+Piezoelectric, pyroelectric, and ferroelectric materials have attracted tremendous attention owing to their potential applications in nonvolatile memories, logic devices, photodetectors, sensors, actuators, transducers, and energy harvesting devices.
+In recent years, a range of two-dimensional (2D) layered materials have been experimentally confirmed or theoretically predicted to be piezoelectric, pyroelectric, or ferroelectric.1–9 Compared to their bulk counterparts, 2D piezoelectric, pyroelectric, and ferroelectric materials exhibit many intriguing properties, such as excellent size scaling, tunable bandgap, negative piezoelectric coefficient, and high mechanical flexibility.1–9 Furthermore, the stackable nature of 2D layered materials makes them promising building blocks for designing functional heterostructures, where the 2D layers can be integrated with conventional piezoelectric, pyroelectric, and ferroelectric oxides and polymers.
+These new materials and heterostructures enable a wide range of emerging applications, including nonvolatile memories, steep slope transistors, programmable junctions, charge and pressure sensors, photodiodes, and smart optical filters.